Permanent option for replacing

 Tooth decay is formed slowly, and it can take months before an actual cavity is formed and noticed.
 Inconsistent oral hygiene and lots of sugar in the diet are usually the causing factors of tooth decay; a dental bridge is especially hard to clean compared to the natural teeth.
 If the dental bridge is not cleaned properly daily, bacteria and acid can seep in the margins and destroy your natural teeth, leading to developing decay and failing dental bridge.

-If you think you have a cavity under your dental bridge, call our emergency Lincoln, NE dentist to evaluate your tooth immediately.
+If you think you have a cavity under your dental bridge, contact our emergency dentist in Lincoln, NE to evaluate your tooth immediately.
 If you have a toothache under your dental bridge, you may need a root canal.
 Our dentists can save the tooth and give you more years to enjoy your bridge.
-If we aren’t able to perform a root canal, we’ll refer you to a root canal specialist in Lincoln, otherwise known as an endodontist.
+If we aren’t able to perform a root canal, we’ll refer you to an endodontist.
+An endodontist is a professional who has mastered the art of root canals.

-If you have an abscessed or cracked tooth under your dental bridge, call our emergency Lincoln, NE dentist immediately to evaluate your bridge.
+If you have an abscessed or cracked tooth under your dental bridge, call our emergency dentist near me in Lincoln, NE, immediately to evaluate your bridge.
 You may need to have it removed and replaced with an implant retained bridge.

 Does the dental bridge cause a bad smell because of the tooth under a dental bridge?

 When the dental bridge has been placed correctly, and the procedure performed competently, the bad smell is simply due to poor hygiene.
 It is bacteria surrounding and within the dental bridge that causes an unpleasant smell.
 The crowns must be cleaned properly at the gum line.
 You should also use floss and remember to rinse your mouth out after every meal.

 A water pick used with anti-bacterial, non-alcoholic mouthwash is also recommended.
-Remember to return to see our Lincoln family dentist for check-ups and cleanings, and if you are experiencing a bad smell, let them know.
+Remember to return to see our family dentist in Lincoln, NE, for check-ups and cleanings, and if you are experiencing a bad smell, let them know.

 How should I care for my teeth after having a dental bridge applied?